MrLuit/CensorRadar/README.md

 * [SweetAlert2 6.4.4](https://github.com/limonte/sweetalert2/tree/v6.4.4)
 * [Github Corners](https://github.com/tholman/github-corners)

+## API

+Making an official API on Github Pages is hard because this project is written in Javascript and a simple curl request can't render Javascript.
+A solution would be to create your own project using the data from this repository.
+If you make your program fetch data from https://raw.githubusercontent.com/MrLuit/CensorRadar/master/domains.json (we will try to keep this list updated) you can use the data to ping all the websites on the list.
+Let me know about projects you've created :)

 ## Contributing

 When adding a new domain to domains.json, it must meet the following requirements: